-The regulation of tiny homes is expected to begin July 1, 2023.
 The fiscal note assumes that 1,300 tiny homes will be constructed and installed in FY 2023-24, and that the industry will grow 7.0 percent per year.

 State Revenue

 This bill increases state cash fund revenue by \$924,464 in FY 2023-24 and ongoing to multiple cash funds.
 This revenue is subject to TABOR.
 The bill will also decrease state sales and use tax and may increase civil penalties collected, but those amounts have not been estimated.
 Finally, the bill allows DOLA to accept gifts, grants, and donations; however, none have been identified as of writing.